Explainer: what are halos?

 This is a catch-all term for any arc forming 'tangentially' to other halos.
 Tangent arcs are most frequently seen on the outside of the 22° halo at its upper or lower extent.
 At times the arc may not be fully visible and simply appear as a brightening at the upper, lower or both portions of the 22° halo.

 The tangent arc's shape is dependent on the elevation of the light source (sun or moon).
 When the light source is low to the horizon the tangent arc may be a sharp ‘v’ shape.
 If the light source is higher above the horizon the ‘v’-shape may look like the wings of a bird.
 When the light source is around 32° elevation or higher, the tangent arc can invert, eventually becoming circular and merging with the 22° arc.

 Only visible when the sun is 32° or lower, the circumzenithal arc is a near-zenith colourful half circle with its highest point about 48° above the sun.
-Like parhelic circles, circumzenithal arcs form from plate-like ice crystals.
-If you see parhelia (sun or moon dogs) look higher as you may also spot a circumzenithal arc.
+Blue is visible at the top of the arc, red at the bottom.
+Like parhelic circles, circumzenithal arcs form from plate-like ice crystals: In this case, light enters the thin edge of the plate and exits the flat top.
+If you see parhelia (sun or moon dogs), look higher—about two hand spans above the light source—as you may also spot a circumzenithal arc.